 If you are connecting to graph first time, you may get below pop-up.
 Click on Consent on behalf of your organisation checkbox and click on Accept.

-- Save below powershell code in a .ps1 file and update the variable
+- Save below PowerShell code in a .ps1 file and update the variable

 $userPrincipalName

 to user’s UPN to get the license information and execute the script.
-You can also download below script from my github repo: M365_License_Export_One_User_Graph.ps1.
+You can also download below script from my GitHub repo: M365_License_Export_One_User_Graph.ps1.

 M365_License_Export_One_User_Graph.ps1